Current as of August 2022 | Download print version (PDF)

 The Proclamation does limit the permissible objectives of an organization by mandating that a CSO established to benefit the public or third parties must ensure that its activities "consider the interests" of marginalized groups such as women, children, people with disabilities, and the elderly (CSO Proclamation Article 62/9).
 In addition, a CSO must "make the necessary efforts to ensure that its activities help to bring about sustainable development, contribute to the democratization process, promote the rights and interests of its members or enhance the profession they are engaged in" (CSO Proclamation Article 62/8).

-Charitable committees are more constrained than other CSOs: according to the Proclamation, charitable committees must obtain approval from the CSO Agency before they may undertake activities that are not carried out for a charitable purpose (CSO Proclamation Article 49/1).
+Charitable committees are more constrained than other CSOs: according to the Proclamation, charitable committees must obtain approval from the CSO Authority before they may undertake activities that are not carried out for a charitable purpose (CSO Proclamation Article 49/1).

 2. Economic Activities